divarvel/PAPPL-OOo4Kids-Documents/CR3.rst

 New bug/feature
 ================================================================================
-A bug with the eraser suddenly appears.
-When clicking on eraser menu, the eraser icon is loaded but the eraser still have abilities of pen.
-So it must be a Boolean issue.
+A bug with the eraser suddenly appeared.
+When clicking on eraser menu item, the eraser icon is loaded but the eraser still behaves like a pen.
+It seems like the pen mode is not completely loaded, some parts of the code still act as if the pen mode was enabled.
 Last year, students already had the same issue.
 We are re-reading reports to find help.

 We are running OOo4Kids through gdb to find how we could remove this bug.